daveRendon/azd-multiagent-system-maf/demoguide/demoguide.md

 If you have extra time, walk through these portal blades:

-1. **Azure AI Foundry project** – show the model deployment (`azd-multiagent-model-deployment.png`) and describe capacity management and throttling.
+1. **Microsoft Foundry project** – show the model deployment (`azd-multiagent-model-deployment.png`) and describe capacity management and throttling.
 2. **Container App logs** – demonstrate how Log Analytics captures invocations and errors.
 3. **Managed identity assignments** – reinforce secure, passwordless access from the container app to the AI project.